Fracking: Horizontal completions

 Since the early 2000s, advances in drilling and completion technology have made horizontal wellbores much more economical.
 Horizontal wellbores allow far greater exposure to a formation than conventional vertical wellbores.
 This is particularly useful in shale formations which do not have sufficient permeability to produce economically with a vertical well.
 Such wells, when drilled onshore, are now usually hydraulically fractured in a number of stages, especially in North America.
 The type of wellbore completion is used to determine how many times a formation is fractured, and at what locations along the horizontal section.

-In North America, shale reservoirs such as the Bakken, Barnett, Montney, Haynesville, Marcellus, and most recently the Eagle Ford, Niobrara and Utica shales are drilled horizontally through the producing intervals, completed and fractured.
-The method by which the fractures are placed along the wellbore is most commonly achieved by one of two methods, known as "plug and perf" and "sliding sleeve".
+In North America, shale reservoirs such as the Bakken, Barnett, Montney, Haynesville, Marcellus, and, most recently, the Eagle Ford, Niobrara and Utica shales are drilled horizontally through the producing intervals, completed and fractured.
+There are two main methods by which the fractures are placed along the wellbore, known as "plug and perf" and "sliding sleeve".

-The wellbore for a plug-and-perf job is generally composed of standard steel casing, cemented or uncemented, set in the drilled hole.
+The wellbore for a plug-and-perf job is generally composed of standard steel casing, cemented or uncemented, and set in the drilled hole.
 Once the drilling rig has been removed, a wireline truck is used to perforate near the bottom of the well, and then fracturing fluid is pumped.
-Then the wireline truck sets a plug in the well to temporarily seal off that section so the next section of the wellbore can be treated.
+Then, the wireline truck sets a plug in the well to temporarily seal off that section so the next section of the wellbore can be treated.
 Another stage is pumped, and the process is repeated along the horizontal length of the wellbore.

-The wellbore for the sliding sleeve technique is different in that the sliding sleeves are included at set spacings in the steel casing at the time it is set in place.
+The wellbore for the sliding sleeve technique is different, in that the sliding sleeves are included at set spacings in the steel casing at the time it is set in place.
 The sliding sleeves are usually all closed at this time.
 When the well is due to be fractured, the bottom sliding sleeve is opened using one of several activation techniques and the first stage gets pumped.
 Once finished, the next sleeve is opened, concurrently isolating the previous stage, and the process repeats.
 For the sliding sleeve method, wireline is usually not required.